BSkyB posts record results, distances itself from NewsCorp

 The strong nine-month results from BSkyB also showed the cost of the hacking scandal to Murdoch, whose chances of taking over the company completely are now reduced.

-BSkyB posted a 5 percent rise in nine-month revenue to 5.1 billion pounds ($8.3 billion), with earnings per share up 24 percent and adjusted operating profit up 15 percent in the period, during which Britain re-entered recession.
+BSkyB posted a 5 percent rise in nine-month revenue to 5.1 billion pounds, with earnings per share up 24 percent and adjusted operating profit up 15 percent in the period, during which Britain re-entered recession.

 "Despite the strong trading picture, other factors are likely to weigh on the company's stock price performance," Peel Hunt analyst Patrick Yau said.
 "Until the publication of Ofcom's findings, we prefer to focus on underlying trading, but understandably this regulatory uncertainty is an issue for investors."